Camber Sands Beach

 Parking up behind the towering dunes, the kids couldn’t have leapt out of the car any faster, their glee palpable.
 Even the husband immediately began reliving his youth (spent on the west coast of Ireland), challenging the kids to daredevil sand slides and commando-style manoevres.
 It took my daughter all of five minutes to go barefoot, filling her pockets with pretty shells and skipping across the seemingly endless miles of soft, wet sand and out towards the waves.
-Fast forward an hour (with the inevitable wet jeans/sand-in-sock tantrums behind us – my fault – I forgot to bring spares) and we re-grouped, brushed ourselves down and headed to a well-timed and relaxing lunch at The Gallivant – a welcoming, family-friendly restaurant-with-rooms just behind Camber Sands.
+Fast forward an hour (with the inevitable wet jeans/sand-in-sock tantrums behind us – my fault – I forgot to bring spares) and we re-grouped, brushed ourselves down and headed to a well-timed and relaxing lunch at The Gallivant – a welcoming, family-friendly restaurant-with-rooms just behind Camber Sands beach.

 Smartly decorated but with a comfortable and homely vibe – my daughter and I were intrigued by the quirky, framed retro swimsuits and hats decorating the walls – The Gallivant offers up a variety of brunch/lunch options including seasonal local produce such as pulled Romney Marsh lamb, Kent blue cheese salad and Dungeness spider crab omelette – the latter of which I can entirely vouch for – it was delicious!
 A lovely touch was their English aperitifs menu – a wonderful selection of locally made drinks including wines from Kent vineyards Nyetimber and Chapel Down, as well as Anno Gin from a local distillery and a glorious sounding ‘Kent Bellini’ with locally grown Kentish pears.
 We sat in the airy, light & leafy conservatory (it was February after all!) but you can of course also eat al fresco in the summer months or retreat to one of the cosy and inviting dining areas, come suppertime.
 Energy restored and keen to explore Rye itself, we set off for the second part of our day – an interiors pilgrimage to see what the town had to offer vistors, by way of authentic, coastal style.